When you buy through links on our site, we may earn an affiliate commission.

 You can also take advantage of the BlueChew free trial to try it out.

-Since BlueChew treatment consists of either sildenafil or tadalafil, the medication does work.
-In terms of efficacy, there is zero difference between the two – both are equally effective as erectile dysfunction medication with only mild-to-moderate side effects.
+Since BlueChew treatment consists of either sildenafil, tadalafil, or vardenafil, the medication does work.
+In terms of efficacy, there is zero difference between the three– they are equally effective as erectile dysfunction medication with only mild-to-moderate side effects.
 The distinguishing characteristic is the recommended daily dose and delivery mechanism.

-- Sildenafil is an on-demand oral treatment; you only have to take it when you need it.
+- Sildenafil and Vardenafil are on-demand oral treatments; you only have to take them when you need them.

 - Tadalafil, on the other hand, is a once-daily medication.
-Tadalafil is the only PDE5 inhibitors safe for daily consumption at a lower dose.
+Tadalafil is the only PDE5 inhibitor safe for daily consumption at a lower dose.

 No matter which BlueChew plan you choose, the treatment should work regardless of your age.
-In many of the studies discussed in the previous section, sildenafil and tadalafil are effective for all patients of all age groups who participated in clinical trials.
+In many of the studies discussed in the previous section, sildenafil, tadalafil, and vardenafil are effective for all patients of all age groups who participated in clinical trials.